310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Madara %}
-Huh?!
-Really?!
+Huh!?
+Really!?
 I don’t feel any love in mine!
-Where’s the love, Anzu-san?!
+Where’s the love, Anzu-san!?

 Even when I care for you this deeply—!
 Sweet darling daughter, are you rebelling against meee~!
 {% endbubble %}